-* Foreign investors sought for farming, petrochemicals, mining
+* Foreign investors sought for farming, petrochemicals,

 * Government bridles at transparency, governance criticism

 * Malabo presents country as investment gateway to Central

 MALABO, Feb 3 African oil and gas producer

 Equatorial Guinea said on Monday it would allocate $1 billion